 After graduating, Jacqueline moved to New York City to attend the acclaimed The Neighborhood Playhouse School of the Theatre.
 Founded in 1928 and made famous by Sanford Meisner who joined the staff in 1935, Jacqueline was immersed in 8 hour acting, singing, and dance classes 5 days a week.
-After leaving the playhouse, Jacqueline began working with the fantastic team at Ingber and Associates and appeared in Off Broadway and regional theatres throughout the country; earning both her Actor's Equity and SAG-AFTRA memberships as a professional actor.
+After leaving the playhouse, Jacqueline earned both her Actor's Equity and SAG-AFTRA memberships as a working actor.

-Fascinated with the pedagogy of acting technique; Jacqueline has studied at The Barrow Group, Michael Howard Studios, Deborah Hedwall Studio, and Scott Freeman of Freeman Studios.
+In love with the craft of acting; Jacqueline has studied at The Barrow Group, Michael Howard Studios, Deborah Hedwall Studio, and Scott Freeman of Freeman Studios.
 Jacqueline has also honed her comedic chops at UCB currently completing their improvisation training program.

-In 2017 Jacqueline co-foudned her passion project Girls 4 Girls, a non profit organization committed to championing girls and women onstage and in the global community through arts education.
+In 2018 Jacqueline co-foudned her passion project International Girls Ensemble, a non profit organization empowering girls through the arts. (intlgirlsensemble.org)